 China reports 14 new COVID-19 cases

-SHANGHAI: China reported 14 new mainland COVID-19 cases on Feb 7, official data showed on Monday (Feb 8), up slightly from a day earlier.
+BEIJING: China reported 14 new COVID-19 cases on the mainland on Feb 8, official data showed on Tuesday (Feb 9), unchanged from a day earlier and the second day of no locally transmitted infections.

-The number of new asymptomatic cases, which China does not classify as confirmed COVID-19 cases, rose to 16 from 10 a day earlier, the National Health Commission said in a statement.
+All cases were imported infections originating from overseas, the National Health Commission said in a statement.
+The number of new asymptomatic cases, which China does not classify as confirmed cases, fell to 15 from 16 a day earlier.

-The total number of COVID-19 cases in mainland China stands at 89,706, while the death toll is unchanged at 4,636.
+The total number of confirmed COVID-19 cases in mainland China to date is 89,720, while the death toll remained unchanged at 4,636.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments